Our Methodology for the 2026 Landlord vs. Tenant State Rankings

 Most states don’t have rent control or stabilization laws, and in fact preempt local/city governments from passing them.
 But many of these cities still enforce additional ordinances unrelated to rent prices, strengthening rights through things like habitability standards or mandatory licensing.

-Lots of common regulatory requirements aren’t actually mandated at the state level, but from county or city governments (if at all).
+Lots of common regulatory requirements are actually mandated at the state level, but many others come from county or city governments.
 Since populations are concentrated in urban areas, these local-level ordinances still have a major impact.
 Chicago, New York City, and Seattle are some great examples.

 Other than court filing costs at the county-level, public data for a lot of states’ eviction costs is hard to find, and there will be huge swings in these other expenses.
 The takeaway should be your mileage can and will vary.